Facebook

 6.1 Bluetooth Mesh Lighting Control Solution

-Bluetooth Mesh has five major advantages.
+Bluetooth Mesh has five significant advantages.

 - Very convenient installation and the user experience is particularly good;